BlairLeduc/vscode-6x09-assembly/README.md

 # vscode-6x09-assembly

-This is a Visual Studio extension for 6x09 Assembly language.
+This is a Visual Studio extension for the 6x09 Assembly language.

-This extension supports files extensions `.asm` and `.a`.
+This extension supports files with the extensions `.asm` and `.a`.

 <img src="media/lwasm-errors.png" width="480px">

-## Current Functionality
+## Current Feature set

-- Syntax highlighting for 6809 and 6309 assembly language.
+- Syntax highlighting for 6809 and 6309 assembly languages
   - Syntax Highlighting, bracket matching, bracket autoclosing, brack surronding, comment toggling, autoindentation and folding
   - Problem matcher for `lwasm`
+- Completions for symbols in the operand

 ## Tasks